-nd Reading Railroad.

-T. KcKrsecck, Superintendent Cattawissa,

-Williamsport and Erre Railroad.

-Herry Coffes, Superintendent Williamsout and Elmina Railroad.

-July 19, 1855.-16.
+T. KCKSSOCK, Superintendent Cattawissa, Williamsport and Eric Railroad.
+HERRY COFFII, Superintendent Williams-jort and Elmira Railroad.
+July 19, 1855.-tf.

 Spring and Summer GOODS CHEAP!
-A. J. EVANS

-HAVING purchaseu the interest of Mr.
+AVING purchased the interest of Mr.

-Appleman in the new store nearly oppositic the Episcopal Church, has received a
+Appleman in the new store nearly opposite the Episcopal Church, has received a

-new assortment of Spaing and Summer goods
+new assortment of Spring and Summer goods

-which he offers to old customers and new
+which he ofiers to old customers and new

-GREAT BARGAINS. among his ladies' dress goods are silks, erages, chintzes, debaizes, lawns, ginghams, oplins &c.
-He has GENTLEMENS' DRESS GOODS, nuch as fine black and brown French cloths, black Doeskin and fancy Cassimers, satin und fancy Vestings, black & Italian fancy Cravats, Suspenders, Gloves; &c.
+GREAT BARGAINS.
+Among his ladies' dress goods are silke berages, chintzes, debaizes, lawns, ginghams poplins &c.
+He has poplins &c.
+He has

+GENTLEMENS' DRESS GOODS,

+such as fine black and brown French cloths,

+black Doeskin and fancy Cassimers, satin

+and fancy Vestings, black & Italian fancy

+Cravats, Suspenders, Gloves; &c.